 Lighter weight — By design, bladder accumulators are lighter than piston accumulators are.
 For example: a 15-gal piston accumulator rated at 3000 psi weighs about 500 lb.
 A bladder accumulator of equal rating weighs 300 lb.
 When machine weight is important, and all other specifications are met, use a bladder accumulator.

-This discussion was provided by Ed Godin, Technical Services Manager, Parker Hannifin Corp., Global Accumulator Div., Rockford, Ill.
-For information, contact Parker’s, Global Accumulator Div. at (815) 636-4100 or e-mail firstname.lastname@example.org.
+Ed Godin is Technical Services Manager, Parker Hannifin Corp., Global Accumulator Div., Rockford, Ill.
+For information, contact Parker’s, Global Accumulator Div. at (815) 636-4100 or e-mail [email protected].